 State leads include employees in the state Medicaid office, the state intellectual disability authority, and the state mental health authority that are involved with the state's PASRR program.
-The contact information for the PASRR state leads (below) was last updated on July 7, 2015.
+The contact information for the PASRR state leads (below) was last updated on August 23, 2016.

 The September 2016 PASRR webinar "PASRR: A Role in Mental Health Recovery and SAMHSA's Certified Behavioral Health Clinic Initiative" will occur on Tuesday, September 13th, at 1 PM EST (10 AM PST).

 The August 2016 PASRR webinar "Telling the Person's Story: A Review of the PASRR Assessor's Role" occured on Tuesday, August 9th, at 1 PM EST (10 AM PST).
 The webinar was presented by Trina K. Moss, MSW of Ascend Management Innovations.

 The July 2016 PASRR webinar "OCR Guidance and Resources for Long-Term Care Facilities: Using the Minimum Data Set to Facilitate Opportunities To Live In The Most Integrated Setting" occured on Tuesday, July 12th, at 1 PM EST (10 AM PST).
 The webinar was presented by Dustin Dodson, NHA, MBA

 CMS recently updated its guidance on Specialized Services to clarify that Specialized Services can only be provided while individuals reside in nursing facilities.
 States are obligated to provide or arrange for the disability-specific services that individuals need while in NFs.